anandgupta193/react-enterprise-starter-kit/README.md

 # react-starter-kit

-#run the following commands tu run project in local machine
+#run the following commands to run project in local machine

 ```bash
 npm run dev-server